DataJunction/dj/docs/content/0.1.0/docs/dj-concepts/dimension-discovery.rst

 The :code:`repair_orders` table contains an ID of the dispatcher who's responsible for coordinating the work.
-In order to pull in more information about the dispatcher, a join must be performed to the :code:`dispatchers` dimension table which has a :code:`dispatcher_id` column that serves as it's primary key.
+In order to pull in more information about the dispatcher, a join must be performed to the :code:`dispatchers` dimension table which has a :code:`dispatcher_id` column that serves as its primary key.
 As you can see, this requires knowledge of the table's layout and the proper dimension table to join to.
 It's not uncommon for a request for particular datasets to be "enriched" in this way to go through multiple channels until a data professional most familiar with the data model performs this join and stores the result in a new table.